SreelakshmiTD/PulseTrace/README.md

 <img src="images/ui.png">

+PulseTrace includes a fully interactive, notebook-based UI designed to make RCA fast, visual, and explainable — without requiring users to dig through raw logs or inspect agent internals.

-The UI provides:
+The interface provides:

-- Log upload
+- **Log Upload Panel** — upload raw pipeline logs
-- One-click RCA execution
-- Schema diff viewer
-- Anomalous row inspection
-- A2A message trace panel
-- Draft RCA preview
-- Download PDF
-- Approval checkbox
+- **One-Click RCA Execution** — runs the entire multi-agent chain
+- **Schema Diff Viewer** — highlights added/removed/type-changed columns
+- **Anomalous Row Inspector** — surfaces invalid or suspicious data rows
+- **A2A Message Trace** — shows how agents communicate and pass context
+- **Draft RCA Preview** — root cause, impact, severity, recommended fix
+- **Download PDF** — export a clean, shareable RCA document
+- **Approval Checkbox** — human-in-the-loop verification
-- Save Report (enabled only after approval)
+- **Save Report** — enabled only after approval; writes RCA to Memory Bank

+The UI mirrors a real debugging workflow while keeping everything structured, transparent, and easy to follow.

 ---

 ## 🔏 UI Approval & Save Flow

+PulseTrace enforces a **human-verified RCA approval process** to ensure only correct, intentional root-cause reports are stored.

-- After RCA completes → **Draft RCA** becomes visible
+1. After RCA completes → a detailed **Draft RCA** appears
-- User may immediately click **Download PDF**
+2. User may instantly **Download PDF** (no approval required)
-- To save to Memory Bank:
+3. To save the RCA permanently:
-  1. Check **Approve RCA**
+   - Tick **Approve RCA**
-  2. **Save Report** button activates
+   - **Save Report** button becomes enabled
+4. On clicking **Save Report**:
+   - The deterministic `save_report` tool runs
-  3. `save_report` writes JSON + Markdown
+   - JSON + Markdown RCA files are written
-  4. Approved signature → stored in Memory Bank

-This enforces structured, human-verified RCA approval.
+   - The approved RCA signature is added to the **Memory Bank**

+This prevents accidental saves and ensures every RCA in history has been explicitly reviewed and validated.

 ---

 # ☁️ Cloud Deployment (Vertex AI Agent Engine)

-This repository includes a **lightweight cloud version** of PulseTrace:

-- A **single-agent Diagnoser**
-- Deterministic detection (schema drift, missing partitions, invalid values)
-- Exposes an API endpoint — *not* the full multi-agent pipeline
-- No Memory Bank, no A2A, no UI
+PulseTrace also includes a cloud-deployable version of the system, packaged as a single-agent Diagnoser designed for Vertex AI Agent Engine.

+This cloud variant provides **deterministic RCA checks** such as:
+- Schema drift
+- Missing partitions
+- Invalid or null values
+- Empty input patterns

+It exposes these checks through a stable API endpoint, making it easy to integrate automated RCA validation into data pipelines or monitoring workflows.

 ### Deployment Artifacts